shivendrra/web-graze/README.md

 ```

 ### Transcripts Collector
-It uses [Youtube V3 api](https://developers.google.com/youtube/v3/docs) to fetch uploaded videos by a particular channel and then generates `video_ids` which then is used to generate transcripts using [youtube-transcripts-api](https://github.com/jdepoix/youtube-transcript-api/tree/master).
+It uses [Youtube V3 api](https://developers.google.com/youtube/v3/docs) to fetch uploaded videos by a particular channel and then generates `video_ids` which then is used to generate transcripts using [youtube-transcripts-api](https://github.com/jdepoix/youtube-transcript-api/tree/master). `max_results` can be set up to 100, not more than that.

 ```python
 import os